akirasoft/keptn-springoneplatform/README.md

     * gke = Google
     * aks = Azure

-    The setup menu should look like this:
+    The setup menu looks as follows:
     ```
     ====================================================
     SETUP MENU for Azure AKS